Shivananda8051/Weather-prediction-Using-React/README.md

-Here's a README.md template for a weather prediction website built using React:

----

-# Weather Prediction Website 🌦️
+# Weather Prediction Website Using React 🌦️

 ## Overview
 This is a modern weather prediction application built with React.
 It fetches real-time weather data using a public API (e.g., OpenWeatherMap) and provides users with an intuitive interface to check weather conditions for any city.